HGieselmann/HugoCreativeCoding/content/docs/00_Introduction.md

 I hope I could spark your interest let’s get started.

+### Who is this for?
-### Over the course of this book I will assume that you have absolutely no knowledge of the topic of gameengines, 3D or programming.
+ Over the course of this book I will assume that you have absolutely no knowledge of the topic of gameengines, 3D or programming.
 If you do, try to start at a point that seems to be the end o your current knowledge.
 Also have an eye out for the TL;DR sections in each chapter to refresh you knowledge.

  ### What is Creative Coding?